MaryKay456/wawp-addon-wa-iframe/README.md

-# WAP Wild Apricot iFrame Add On
+# WAP Wild Apricot iFrame Add-On

 This plugin installs a Gutenberg block which allows the user to include an iFrame with a Wild Apricot widget.